 Syllabus Tips and Sample Statements

 This site contains tips and sample statements that you can adapt to fit your needs.
 We have organized this site into categories, including required syllabus elements (as referenced in the Faculty Handbook) and additional considerations that may be beneficial to the learning environment.
-Click on a category below to see tips and example statements.
+Select a category below for tips and example statements.

 Required Syllabus Elements